How Much Does it Cost to Build a Website For Small Business?

 - Google Docs (free) if you need to write content.

-I'll preface this by saying that everything is difficult before it's easy.
-What tools don't involve a learning curve?
+It's said that everything is difficult before it's easy.
+And, sure, all these free tools involve a learning curve.

-How much does it cost to build a website for small business using the 'simple and easy' approach..?
+How much does it cost to build a small business website using the 'simple and easy' approach?

 Carrd ($0) + Canva ($0) + Twitter ($0) + Gumroad ($0) + your time to learn it!

-If you're prepared to invest a little more in your online endeavours then you might be curious in the way I run my business, and the online marketing tools I use!
+If you're prepared to invest a little more in your online endeavours then you might be curious in the way we run our business, and the online marketing tools we use!